aplteam/Tester2/README.md

 `RenameTestFnsTo` does a couple of things for you:

 1. It copies `Test_001` to `Test_Misc_001`
+1. It cooperate with code management systems
-1. If the project management system [acre](https://github.com/the-carlisle-group/Acre-Desktop) is around it tells acre about the introduction of `Test_Misc_001`
+   * If [acre](https://github.com/the-carlisle-group/Acre-Desktop) is around it tells acre about the introduction of `Test_Misc_001`
-1. If Link version 3.0.0 or better is available it is told about the introduction of `Test_Misc_001`
+   * If Link version 3.0.0 or better is available it is told about the introduction of `Test_Misc_001`
 1. It deletes the function `Test_001`
 1. It tells acre (if it's around) and Link (if at least version 3.0.0 is available) about the deletion of `Test_001`